puppetlabs/puppet-docs/source/puppet/latest/function.md

 notice $data.dig(a, b, 1, x).then |$x| { $x * 2 }
 ```

-Which would notice `undef` since the last up of 'x' results in `undef` which
+Which would notice `undef` since the last lookup of 'x' results in `undef` which
 is returned (without calling the lambda given to the `then` function).

 As a result there is no need for conditional logic or a temporary (non local)